 Test booklets contain two 25-minute blocks, plus student questions concerning academic experiences and demographics.

 There may be ancillary materials provided with the test booklets.
-Several subjects have, or will have, computer-based components.

 National-level performance and how it has changed since the 1970s is reported using scores on a 0-500 scale.
 Long-term trend also reports descriptive performance levels (150, 200, 250, 300, and 350) that have the same meaning across the three age levels.
 There are no achievement levels to correspond with those used in main NAEP.